 Medina Railroad Museum

 The Medina Railroad Museum's mission statement is to preserve the area's railroad history, notably the New York Central.
 The museum is housed in the railroad's former freight depot and also operates a 34-mile round trip excursion along the Erie Canal Heritage Corridor during the warmer months.
 The trains also host special trips throughout the year such as Santa and wine trains.

 New York Museum Of Transportation

-This transportation museum, located in West Henrietta, looks to preserve the history of transportation and travel in Upstate New York.
-They feature numerous pieces of railroad and streetcar/interurban rolling stock, some of which is operational and provides rides around the grounds.
-Additionally, the museum is also home to several artifacts, displays, and a large operating model layout.
+This transportation museum, located in West Henrietta, aims to preserve transportation history in Upstate New York.
+They feature numerous pieces of railroad and streetcar/interurban rolling stock, some of which is operational for rides around the grounds.
+Additionally, the museum is home to several artifacts, displays, and a large operating model layout.

 New York Transit Museum

 This facility is located in Brooklyn and has a large collection of historic artifacts, interactive displays, and other material which tells the history of the New York City's many transit systems.
 They are described as the largest such facility anywhere in the United States.
 The museum is open throughout much of the year.
 To learn more please visit their website.